rssapp/vue-rss-feed/README.md

 ## Note

 Due to CORS policy some RSS feeds can't be loaded in the browser.
-You can load RSS feeds from your own server to get around this.
+You can load RSS feeds from your own server or use [RSS.app](https://rss.app).

 ## License